hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

     Please check the end of the out file for the **COMPLETED: Installation ended successfully** statement.

 When finished you (and your collaborators) should be able to use use the software, by just loading the user/workspace related module and the module for the installed package.

-## Meta module and Toolchains
-On the one hand a module may load/depend on other modules, which are automatically loaded with that module.
-As an example the toolchain module `foss` loads: the `GCC` compiler, the MPI libary OpenMPI, math libaries OpenBLAS, FFTW and ScaLAPACK.
-These libraries often have further dependencies.

-When building new packages, version consitencies need to be respected.
-Targeting a build with `foss/2020b` libraries should be utilized, build with the same version of foss or it underlying packages/libaries, e.g. `GCC/10.2.0`.

 ## Adapting Easyconfigs
 in the following description and example we update an existing old easyconfig for newer versions.
 In our case we want to update the version of Relion, the toolchain, and dependent libraries it is build with.